If a blockage, malformation, or hemorrhage prevents the brain cells from getting enough oxygen, brain damage can result.

 Reducing the risk of stroke

-Blood platelet inhibitors including Aspirin, Dipyridamole, Ticlopidine, and clopidogrel reduce the risk of stroke before it happens.
+Blood platelet inhibitors including, Dipyridamole, Ticlopidine, and clopidogrel reduce the risk of stroke before it happens.
 These can help patients with a history or a high risk of stroke.

 Statins are cholesterol-lowering medications that are given for cerebrovascular disease, to decrease the risk of ischemic stroke.